HongXunyang/laue_project/README.md

 - Add more robust error handling and validation for sample placement.
 - Extend visualization with additional features such as 3D plotting or alignment indicators.

----

-This `README.md` provides an overview of your project, instructions for installation and usage, and an outline of the project structure and key components.
-Let me know if you want any adjustments!